Qʼanjobʼal language: Verbs

 As in all Mayan languages, Qʼanjobʼal classifies all verbs as either inherently intransitive (calling up only one argument) or as inherently transitive (calling up two arguments).
 Qʼanjobʼal is an ergative–absolutive language, in which the subject of a transitive verb takes an ergative affix, while the subject of an intransitive verb, as well as the object of a transitive verb, takes an absolutive affix.

 There are two sets of affixes for ergative: the first set is used for those verbal roots beginning with a consonant, and the second set is used for those beginning with a vowel.

 Ergative affixes are also used for possession.

 There is only one set of absolutive affixes with two variations: pronounced like free words or attached to something else.
-Note that the third person absolutive affix is Ø, i.e., unmarked or empty.
+The third person absolutive affix is Ø, i.e., unmarked or empty.

 However, while verbs are classified as either ergative or absolutive and take their own respective sets of pronoun affixes, this rule is altered in certain cases, such as when a verb becomes progressive: